resource-watch/slate/source/includes/api/_dataset.md

     }
 ]
 ```

-### Flush
+### Flush dataset cache

-Flushes the cache for specified dataset.
-Take into account only the dataset itself, query results and fields will be flushed.
-Any other relation
-like metadata, layers, widgets linked to the specified dataset will not be affected by this action.
+Flushes the cache for the specified dataset.
+Take into account that only the dataset itself, query results and fields will be flushed.
+Any other relation, like metadata, layers or widgets linked to the specified dataset will not be affected by this action.

 Only users with the `ADMIN` role can use this endpoint.